-Site personnel that will be involved with below-grade construction, treatment system operation or sampling will be trained in 40-hour Hazardous Waste Operations and Emergency Response in accordance with OSHA 29 Code of Federal Regulations, with current annual refresher training.
+Site personnel that will be involved with below-grade construction, treatment system current annual refresher training.

-Site personnel will also be trained in environmental protection and pollution control.
-An awareness briefing discussing environmental protection and pollution control as they relate to the construction and operation of the ERH system will be conducted prior to initiating work at the Site.
+Emergency Response in accordance with OSHA 29 Code of Federal Regulations, with awareness briefing discussing environmental protection and pollution control as they relate to the construction and operation of the ERH system will be conducted prior to initiating work at the Site.
 Additional meetings will be conducted for new personnel and when Site conditions change.